openhouse/photo-filter/DEVELOPMENT_PLAN.md

 ## New Objectives

-- **Interactive Querying**: Enable users to compose queries using various photo attributes and metadata.
-- **Album Selection**: Allow users to select specific albums from their Photos library for filtering.
+- **Interactive Album Navigation**: Enable users to navigate and select albums from their Photos library within the web app.
-- **Attribute Facets**: Provide facets for attributes like aesthetic scores, date ranges, keywords, people, and more.
+- **Enhanced Sorting and Filtering**: Allow sorting and filtering of photos by attributes like aesthetic scores, dates, keywords, and people.
-- **Photo Export**: Facilitate exporting or copying filtered photos to a local directory.
+- **Symlinked Photo Export**: Facilitate exporting filtered photos as symlinks to a structured directory compatible with Photoshop's Photomerge.
+- **Export Directory Structure**: Organize exports under `exports/yyyy-mm-dd/named_export/`, containing symlinks to the original images.
 - **Privacy Considerations**: Ensure personal data and photos are not included in the git repository.

 ## Pending Tasks and Priorities

 1. **High Priority**

-   - **Album Selection Interface**:
+   - **Interactive Album Navigation**:

-     - Implement a UI component to select albums from the Photos library.
+     - Implement a UI component to display and select albums from the Photos library.
-     - Modify the backend to handle album-specific queries.
+     - Modify the backend to fetch and serve album-specific data.

-   - **Interactive Query Builder**:

-     - Develop a query builder interface allowing users to filter photos using facets.
-     - Include attributes like aesthetic scores, dates, keywords, and people.
+   - **Enhanced Sorting and Filtering**:

+     - Develop sorting and filtering mechanisms based on photo attributes.
+     - Update the frontend to allow users to apply these filters interactively.

-   - **Dynamic Photo Export**:
+   - **Symlinked Photo Export**:

-     - Implement functionality to export or copy filtered photos to a user-specified local directory.
+     - Implement functionality to create symlinks of filtered photos in a user-defined export directory.
-     - Ensure compatibility with applications like Adobe Photoshop's Photomerge.
+     - Ensure the symlinks point to the original images in the Photos library without copying files.
+     - Handle potential issues with iCloud Photo Library and ensure symlinks work correctly.

+   - **Export Directory Structure**:

+     - Automate the creation of export directories following the `exports/yyyy-mm-dd/named_export/` format.
+     - Provide a UI for users to name their exports.

    - **Enhanced Error Handling**:

      - Improve error messages and handling throughout the application.
      - Provide informative feedback to the user in case of failures.